Special Collections Overview

 The Archives of Princeton Theological Seminary

-Special Collections is the repository for the historical records of the Seminary.
+Special Collections is the repository for the historical records (archives) of

-These records document the history of the school and provide source material
+the Seminary.
+These records provide source material for

-intellectual, social, and cultural developments in the United States and
+social, and cultural developments in the United States and abroad.

-abroad.
-The archives collection includes institutional records, photographs,
+The archives collection includes institutional records, photographs, and other

-departments, individual faculty and students, and official and unofficial
+individual faculty and students, and official and unofficial campus

 Rare Book and Pamphlet Collections